-In my work with Morten Bøas, Global Institutions and Development: Framing the World?, we explored the lives of certain ideas like sustainable development, the informal sector, social capital and human development.
-We showed these ideas had great impact in two senses: They have influenced what we think about and, second, they have also influenced how we think about these things.
-In our analysis we established that the concept of human development was very successful, partly because of the institutional backing from the UNDP and the annual Human Development Report publications.
-It had a clear definition of human development and an accompanying index, the Human Development Index, HDI, which served as powerful tools to counteract a narrow focus on GDP.
+In my work with Morten Bøås , Global Institutions and Development: Framing the World?, we explored the lives of certain ideas like sustainable development, the informal sector, social capital and human development.
+We showed that these ideas have had great impact in two senses: they have influenced what we think about and they have also influenced how we think about these things.
+In our analysis, we established that the concept of human development has been very successful, partly because of institutional backing from the UNDP and the annual Human Development Reports.
+UNDP has a clear definition of human development and the accompanying Human Development Index (HDI), which have served as powerful tools to counteract a narrow focus on gross domestic product (GDP).

 However, there are certain dangers with these concepts.
 One danger is that they often get extended and blurred; additions of new dimensions over the years lead them to lose meaning over time instead of acquiring more clarity.
-A second danger is the often-inappropriate quantification of complex ideas; in the desire to translate the concept into measuring tools many quantification errors can occur.
-The third danger is over extension, giving in to the temptation to apply the concept or idea to all types of different issues.
-To me it is important to know what one wants to do with a concept such as human development.
-Is it to serve as a vision of where to go, a roadmap on how to get there, or rather a motivation for setting off on the trip?
+A second danger is the often-inappropriate quantification of complex ideas; in the desire to translate the concept into measuring tools, many quantification errors can occur.
+The third danger is over extension – giving in to the temptation to apply a concept or idea to all types of different issues.
+To me, it is important to know what one wants to do with a concept such as human development.
+Is it to serve as a vision of where to go, a roadmap on how to get there, or rather a motivation for setting off on the trip in the first place?

-Regarding human development, my initial response is that this is a good concept and we should keep its original meaning; not try and revise it.
-But I recall a quote from Kofi Annan as part of an interview for The UN Intellectual History Project.
-He said, “one of the greatest achievements of the UN was the human development concept”; and went on to say that the UN had succeeded in defining what development means “for the individual”.
+Regarding human development, my initial response is that this is a good concept and we should keep its original meaning; we should not try and revise it.
+But I recall a quote from Kofi Annan as part of an interview for the UN Intellectual History Project.
+He said, ‘one of the greatest achievements of the UN was the human development concept’; and he went on to say that the UN had succeeded in defining what development means ‘for the individual.’
 On reflection, that statement could be regarded as being too individualistic.
 This may in fact be a limitation of the concept.
-In the current context, I believe we need to add the social, relational aspects to our conception of human development.
+In the current context, I believe we need to add social, relational aspects to our concept of human development.

-Of the six dimensions outlined by the Steering Committee in their background work for this project (environmental change and sustainability, collective and relational dimensions, human wellbeing, the digital transformation, local specificities and global interdependencies), I would omit the last three, which do not go to the heart of the concept.
-But I would retain the first three, following from the emphasis I recommend: the collective, relational dimension of human development.
-That is, at the centre of human development is the wellbeing of both the individual and the collective.
+Of the six dimensions outlined by UNDP’s steering committee in its background work for this project – environmental change and sustainability, collective and relational dimensions, human well-being, the digital transformation, local specificities and global interdependencies – I would omit the last three, which do not go to the heart of the concept.
+But I would retain the first three, which follow on from the emphasis I recommend: the collective, relational dimension of human development.
+That is, at the centre of human development is the well-being of both the individual and the collective.

 With this conception of human development in mind, what are the key challenges for human development today?

 A second key challenge is environmental degradation and climate change.
 This endangers our welfare.
 There are valid arguments that nature is important to us also in a non-material way, but the problems to be solved are material.
-Pollution, loss of biodiversity or climate change impacts are visible dangers to human well-being.
-Many people recognize and would like, in principle, to do something about this.
+Pollution, loss of biodiversity and climate change impacts are visible dangers to human well-being.
+Many people recognize this and would like, in principle, to do something about it.
 However, politicians are not willing to risk taking the necessary steps.
-Those politicians who are worried about the environment know that their political support would rapidly drain away if they started to implement measures that are necessary.
-Constituencies still are not aware enough of the danger to support the politicians who want to make the change.
+Those politicians who are worried about the environment know that their political support would rapidly drain away if they started to implement the measures that are necessary to protect it.
+Constituencies are still not aware enough of the danger to support the politicians who want to make these changes.
 In addition, it is difficult to generate agreement on what needs to be done.
-This confluence of issues are a huge risk for human development.
+This confluence of issues is a huge risk for human development.

 How can we make the human development approach more influential and more central in informing public debates?

-The work we did on tracing the power of ideas already showed that the gap between the idea of human development and policy making was simply too large.
-The HDI did its work in attempting to oppose GDP, but became less and less influential, partly because it also became a sprawling set of measures, adding new dimensions for which it was difficult to raise substantive political commitment.
+The work we have done on tracing the power of ideas has already shown that the gap between the idea of human development and policy-making is simply too large.
+The HDI has done its work in attempting to oppose GDP, but has become less and less influential, partly because it has also become a sprawling set of measures, adding new dimensions for which it has been difficult to raise substantive political commitment.

-This is where the SDGs come into play, as they represent a transformative agenda supported by almost all countries in the world.
-What is required now is to translate it into a more conceptually clear agenda.
-To me a key issue is SDG 9 on sustainable production and consumption, which is rather weak – once it has been translated into targets and indicators (as discussed in a recent Special Issue I co-authored with Sakiko Fukuda-Parr).
+This is where the Sustainable Development Goals (SDGs) come into play, as they represent a transformative agenda supported by almost all countries in the world.
+What is required now is to translate these goals into a more conceptually clear agenda.
+To me, a key issue is SDG 9 on sustainable production and consumption, which is rather weak once it has been translated into targets and indicators – as discussed in a recent Special Issue I co-authored with Sakiko Fukuda-Parr.
 Perhaps this is a topic to which the Human Development Report Office could again pay some attention; we certainly need something more radical than a watered-down version of the green shift.